Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #24 Please stop the famine** ##
+*2024-03-30*

+According to [this Economist article](https://www.economist.com/middle-east-and-africa/2024/03/27/gaza-is-on-the-brink-of-a-man-made-famine), the famine in Gaza is imminent as approx. 70% of 0.3 mn Gaza residents would experience a severe food insecurity in the next two months.
+What is even more disturbing is how common the malnutrition is amongst the little ones (29% of the northern Gaza children under 2 years old suffer from the malnutrition).
+At issue is unwillingness from both Hamas and Israeli govn't to allow in the forein aid to the Gaza residents.
+Their doing is justified by the Palesstinian's years of being oppressed and Israelis losing their loved by the Hamas terrorists.
+The war might appear to be a simple fix - releasing just over 100 Israelis.
+However, no one really treats the Gaza residents as hostages because they've lived in Gaza and been portrayed as Hamas supporters from the main media streams.
+They are just as hostages as the Israeli hostages waiting to be freed of the geopolitical/religious friction.

 ## **Blog #23 Understanding the wrong bet on the Yen** ##
 *2024-03-27*